Optimizing Email Templates for Desktop Outlook

 Email Template Design FAQs

-6. Answer: It's a strategy where you start with a simple base that works everywhere and add enhancements for clients that support them, ensuring broad compatibility.
+- It's a method where you build a universally compatible base that is basic and then add features for clients that support them, guaranteeing wide compatibility.